maxcoffer/jamstack-next-forestry/README.md

 # JAM stack based on NextJS

 Example of the landing with optional blog, using [NextJS](https://nextjs.org) SSR with TypeScript.
 Content coming from [Forestry](https://forestry.io), styling with [TailwindCSS](https://tailwindcss.com).
+As an example we're using [Kitwind](https://kitwind.io/products/kometa) as free layouts for TailwindCSS.

 ## Usage